Jorrit05/DYNAMOS/docs/development_guide/Develop/Create/Microservice.md

 var tracingHost = "collector.linkerd-jaeger:55678"
 ```

-### Main (main.go)
+### Main (issue-20-broken-system-tracing.go)
-The `main.go` file is the entry file to your microservice.
+The `issue-20-broken-system-tracing.go` file is the entry file to your microservice.
 There is a common pattern that is used with all DYNAMOS services.

 Imports for the service are handled here, communication configurations are set here and the message handler is initialized here.